kunalkandekar/quicktrace/README.txt

 hold everything else up?
 Just need to get a quick idea what the IP route looks like?
 Well, look no further!
 This code will get you a (mostly) complete route to a given IP address in about the time it used to take you to send a couple of pings!
-Why, it's so fast, it oughta be called "raceroute"!
+Why, it's so durn fast, it oughta be called "Raceroute"!

 Tested on MacOS X (10.6.8) and Linux (Ubuntu 10.10).